Deterministic Legal Agents: A Canonical Primitive API for Auditable Reasoning over Temporal Knowledge Graphs: Use Cases and Application

 \subsection{Use Case 2: Causal Pinpointing and Version Comparison}

-\begin{quote} \textit{User Query: "What were the exact textual differences in Article 6 of the Brazilian Constitution before and after the amendment that introduced the right to 'housing' (direito à moradia)?"} \end{quote}
+\begin{quote} \textit{User Query: ``What were the exact textual differences in the caput of Article 6 of the Brazilian Constitution before and after the amendment that introduced the right to `housing' (direito à moradia)?''} \end{quote}

-\paragraph{Challenge} This query is impossible for a standard RAG system.
-It requires not just retrieving text, but understanding causality—linking a conceptual change (the introduction of "housing") to a specific, discrete legislative event.
-A standard system lacks a causal model; it cannot deterministically find the pivotal amendment, nor can it isolate the precise "before" and "after" states that this event created.
-It can only search for the keyword, returning a list of contextually jumbled and unverified text chunks.
+\paragraph{Challenge.} This query requires more than retrieving two text fragments.
+It asks the agent to connect a conceptual change---the introduction of the right to housing---to a specific legislative event and to compare the versions immediately before and after that event.
+A standard semantic RAG system can search for the word ``moradia'', but it does not by itself identify the causal action that produced the textual mutation or the precise predecessor version that was terminated.

-\paragraph{Agent Execution Plan} The agent's plan is to perform a historical investigation.
-It first retrieves the complete lineage of the article and then analyzes it to pinpoint the exact \texttt{Action} responsible for the change.
-By design, the final inspection of the texts is performed by the agent itself, making this analytical step an explicit part of its auditable reasoning plan, rather than hiding it within an opaque server-side function.
-This pivotal \texttt{Action} itself contains the direct links to the "before" and "after" versions.
+\paragraph{Agent Execution Plan.} The agent first resolves the provision, then inspects its version history, identifies the textual pivot, and traces the causal event that produced the new version.